Argonauts: Women of Lemnos

 The Argonauts first stopped at Lemnos where they learned that all the males had been murdered.
 The reason of which was as follows: for several years, the women did not honor and make offerings to Aphrodite and because of her anger, she visited them with a noisome smell.
 Therefore, their spouses took captive women from the neighboring country of Thrace and bedded with them.
 Dishonored, all the Lemnian women, except Hypsipyle, were instigated by the same goddess in conspiring to kill their fathers and husbands.
 They then deposed King Thoas, who should have died along with the whole tribe of men, but was secretly spared by his daughter Hypsipyle.
 She put Thoas on board a ship which a storm carried to the island of Taurica.

 In the meantime, the Argonauts sailing along, the guardian of the harbour Iphinoe saw them and announced their coming to Hypsipyle, the new queen.
 Polyxo who by virtue of her middle age, gave advice that she should put them under obligation to the gods of hospitality and invite them to a friendly reception.
-Hypsipyle fell in love with their captain Jason and bedded with him.
-She bore him sons, Euneus and Nebrophonus or Deipylus.
+Hypsipyle fell in love with their captain Jason.
+They had sons, Euneus and Nebrophonus or Deipylus.
 The other Argonauts consorted with the Lemnian women, and their descendants were called Minyans, since some among them had previously emigrated from Minyan Orchomenus to Iolcus.
 (Later, these Minyans were driven out from the island and came to Lacedaemon).
 The Lemnian women gave the names of the Argonauts to the children they had conceived by them.
 Delayed many days there, they were chided by Hercules and departed.

 But later, when the other women learned that Hypsipyle had spared her father, they tried to kill her.
 She fled from them, but pirates captured and took her to Thebes where they sold her as a slave to King Lycus.
 (Hypsipyle reappeared years later, when the Argives marching against Thebes learned from her the way to a spring in Nemea, where she served as nurse to King Lycurgus' son Opheltes.)
-Her son Euneus, later became king of Lemnos.
+Her son Euneus later became king of Lemnos.
 In order to purify the island from blood guilt, he ordered that all Lemnian hearth-fires be put off for nine days and a new fire be brought on a ship from Apollo's altar in Delos.